zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 **First insight** is that batch sizes need to big enough for teams to understand what is that they are doing.
 This way they can get engaged with the work, provide an opinion, self organise so that everyone is utilised, know what work is coming in when, provide assistance to other team members where appropriate.
 If user story is too small it robs the team of doing all of the things just mentioned and usually this story is probably broken down too much and it is a task.
 If you follow INVEST and ensure that stories are actually valuable i.e. they deliver discrete piece of usable functionality.

-**Second shocking insight** is that work planning and team communication reduces cycle time and reduces lead time.
+**Second insight** is that work planning and team communication reduces cycle time and reduces lead time.

 **Third insight** refers us back to section ["Implications on existing best practices"](/#implications-on-existing-best-practices) that "in the craft production the work it self can be a constraint.
 This is because you can choose, what you do, how you do it and who does it".